ackurdeeve/Dbprodll/README.md

 I have also noticed that some of the decoded bytes are used in [DeviceIoControl api](https://docs.microsoft.com/en-us/windows/win32/api/ioapiset/nf-ioapiset-deviceiocontrol).

 It is the communication mechanical between the driver and the software.
-It needs some windows usb driver development to fully understand the code.
+It needs some windows driver development experience to fully understand the code.

 The work is not done.
 I can not garrant the work could be done.
 It is welcome that anyone can help.